 An example of the serious impact of climate change in the Caribbean is that of the Sargassum issue for many, if not all the Caribbean islands.
 Research indicates that from 2011, the shores of several Caribbean islands and West African countries were inundated by unprecedented quantities of pelagic sargassum.
 Since then, influxes of this golden-brown seaweed have become a recurrent event in both the Caribbean Sea and West Africa, with observers in these regions reporting levels reaching a critical high in 2018” (Hinds et al., 2016).

 1. Phase 1 (Semi-Finals): Teams complete their concept paper, business model, a tool for online presence (website, Facebook group or blog) and a collage of promotional photos, video or graphical presentation.
 A BOOT (Business Opportunity On-line Training) Camp and various technical resources are available to Teams to develop their ideas into solid projects and to create a practical strategy for implementation.
-Groups of international judges will review these plans and select the top eight Finalists to move onto the Finals.
+Groups of international judges will review these plans and select the top three Finalists to move onto the Finals.